WiCi-Lab/LPAN/README.md

 ### 1. Dataset updating
 (1) Quasi-static channel estimation

 In this version, we have reinvestigated the hardware imperfections in the system model, and have modified the pre-estimation operations in the dataset construction according to the insightful comments.
-The updating dataset has been provided in the following link for the quasi-static channel estimation.
+The paired samples have been provided in the following link for the quasi-static channel estimation, in which the rar files are the updated dataset.

 (2) Time-varying channel estimation